 Stir in the sage and nutmeg, followed by the pasta and kale.

-Cook everything for a minute or two, just until heated throughout.
+Cook everything for a minute or two, just until heated throughout, then gently stir in the squash.

 Divide onto plates and serve.